realworldocaml/book/en/imperative-programming.md

 compiling down to an infinite loop, but there's no looping control structure to make that happen.

-To avoid such cases, the compiler only allow three possible constructs to show up on the right-hand side of a `let rec`: a function definition, a constructor, or the lazy keyword.
+To avoid such cases, the compiler only allows three possible constructs to show up on the right-hand side of a `let rec`: a function definition, a constructor, or the lazy keyword.
 This excludes some reasonable things, like our definition of `memo_rec`, but it also blocks things that don't make sense, like our definition of `x`.

 It's worth noting that these restrictions don't show up in a lazy language like Haskell.
 Indeed, we can make something like our